HIPAA-Compliant Data Storage Requirements

 The HIPAA compliant file storage as per Security Rules requires three kinds of safeguards: administrative, physical, and technical.
 Organizations are free to design their program around these three safeguards.

 Administrative safeguards: These constitute the administrative functions that must be implemented to meet security standards.
-They include assignment or delegation of security responsibility to an individual and security training requirements, among others.
+They include delegation example or assignment of security responsibility to an individual and security training requirements, among others.

 Physical safeguards: These constitute mechanisms to protect electronic systems, equipment and the data they hold from threats, environmental hazards and unauthorized intrusion.
 They include restricted access to EPHI, key fobs, passcodes, and retaining off-site computer backups.
 It also covers protocols surrounding data backups and data disposal.